|

 Telugu while translating religious texts.
 This paper puts forth a set of parameters

+for overcoming such problems.
 Keywords: The Holy Bible, Translation, God, Holy Spirit,

 Temple, Telugu Translators and Equivalence